-Prior to ICV, Jarrid was an Investment Banking Analyst in the Global Technology, Media & Telecommunications Group at Barclays where he executed several M&A and financing transactions.
+Prior to ICV, Jarrid was an Investment Banker in the Global Technology, Media & Telecommunications Group at Barclays where he executed several M&A and financing transactions.
 Outside of HCP and ICV, Jarrid is Co-President of the Lantern Senior Society Graduate Board and a Graduate Director for the Eta Chapter of Delta Phi Fraternity.
 Jarrid’s favorite activities include reading, mentoring, weight training, traveling, and attending concerts.

 Jarrid graduated cum laude from the Wharton School of the University of Pennsylvania with a Bachelor of Science in Economics and a Concentration in Finance.
 Jarrid was an active member of Friars Senior Society, Onyx Senior Honor Society, and The Lantern Senior Society.
 Upon graduation, Jarrid received the Wharton Undergraduate Dean’s Award for Excellence (Wharton’s highest honor) and was featured in a Wharton Magazine article titled “Naturally Leading Elsewhere Now: Jarrid Tingle.”
 Jarrid is originally from Lawnside, NJ and currently lives in Boston, MA.

 Contact at firstname.lastname@example.org